davidandw190/p3-bytelib/README.md

     - ByteLib provides intuitive and interactive menus for librarians and borrowers, guiding users through an array of available options.

 4. **Catalog Browsing:**
-    - Users can effortlessly navigate the library catalog, exploring available books and scientific items with ease.
+    - Users can easly navigate the library catalog, exploring available books and scientific items with ease.

 5. **Borrow and Return:**
     - Borrowers can seamlessly borrow and return items, while librarians efficiently manage these transactions.